Duke Shelley: Minnesota Vikings (first stint)

 On September 6, 2022, Shelley signed with the practice squad of the Minnesota Vikings.
 He was promoted to the active roster on November 12, and served as the primary replacement for Cameron Dantzler during his injured reserve stint.
 He had a game-saving pass deflection in Week 10 against the Buffalo Bills in a 33–30 win.
 In Week 18 against the Bears, Shelley recorded his first career interception against Tim Boyle.

 Las Vegas Raiders

 On March 23, 2023, Shelley signed with the Las Vegas Raiders.
 He was released on August 29, 2023.

 Los Angeles Rams

 On September 1, 2023, Shelley signed with the Los Angeles Rams.
 He was placed on injured reserve on November 27, and activated on January 10, 2024.

 Minnesota Vikings (second stint)

 On July 23, 2024, Shelley signed with the Minnesota Vikings.
 He was released on August 27.

 New York Giants

 On August 29, 2024, Shelley was signed to the New York Giants practice squad.
 He was released on October 15.

 Indianapolis Colts

 On July 31, 2025, Shelley signed with the Indianapolis Colts.
-He was released on August 26 as part of final roster cuts.
+He was released by Indianapolis on August 26 as a part of final roster cuts.